MARS-PESU/ESP32-workshop/installation/windows.md

 ### Download the Arduino Software (IDE)

 Get the latest version from the [download page](https://www.arduino.cc/en/Main/Software).
 You should choose  the Installer (.exe) package.
-We suggest you use the first one that installs directly everything you need to use in the Arduino Software (IDE), including the drivers.
+We suggest you use the first one that installs directly everything you need to use in the Arduino Software (IDE), including the drivers. download the exe, then open the file by double clicking it.

 When the download finishes, proceed with the installation and please allow the driver installation process when you get a warning from the operating system.